 PRESIDENT AND C.E.O.

 Widely recognized as one of the country’s leading political strategists, Goeas is an often sought after consultant.
-In the 2010 election cycle, The Tarrance Group elected six new Governors (and now have eight as clients), four U.S. Senators (and now have ten as clients), and fifty-three Members of the U.S. House of Representatives, with Goeas playing a key role in the winning campaigns of Governor John Kasich, Governor Mary Fallin, and Senator John Boozman.
+In the 2010 election cycle, The Tarrance Group elected six new Governors (and now has seven as clients), and four U.S. Senators (and now has thirteen as clients), with Goeas playing a key role in the winning campaigns of Governor John Kasich, Governor Mary Fallin, and Senator John Boozman.

-In addition to his campaign work, Goeas works in partnership with Democratic pollster Celinda Lake on the nationally recognized “Battleground Poll” – one of the country’s most respected national, political research programs.
-In fact, in 2011 Lake and Goeas were awarded the “Distinguished Service to the Profession” award for their body of work on the Battleground Poll over the last twenty years.
+In addition to his campaign work, Goeas works in partnership with Democratic pollster Celinda Lake on the nationally recognized “George Washington University Battleground Poll,” one of the country’s most respected national, political research programs.
+In fact, in 2011 Lake and Goeas were awarded the “Distinguished Service to the Profession Award” for their body of work on the Battleground Poll over the last twenty years.
 Over the years, Lake and Goeas have also conducted an array of bipartisan issue work for organizations across the nation, providing a balanced, bipartisan perspective on the key issues facing the nation.

 During the 1994 election cycle, Goeas was recognized by Democrat and Republican members of the American Association of Political Consultants (AAPC) as “Pollster of the Year.”
-Since said recognition, he has served on the highly regarded AAPC Board of Directors, and is the longest serving member of the Board serving from 1988 until 2013.
+Since said recognition, he has served on the highly regarded AAPC Board of Directors, and was the longest serving member of the Board serving from 1988 until 2013.

-In his more than thirty-five years of working professionally in politics, he has served as the National Political Director of the National Republican Congressional Committee (NRCC), a field operative for the Republican National Committee, campaign manager in several campaigns, and Chief of Staff to a U.S. Congressman.
+In his more than forty years of working professionally in politics, he has served as the National Political Director of the National Republican Congressional Committee (NRCC), a field operative for the Republican National Committee, campaign manager in several campaigns, and Chief of Staff to a U.S. Congressman.